eldendo/Barebone64/README.md

 5010 if ec=0 then print "ok."
 5020 if ec=1 then print "ERROR: stack underflow."
 5030 if ec=2 then print "ERROR: stack overflow."
+5035 if ec=3 then print "ERROR: division by zero"
 5040 gosub 6000: rem print the stack
 5050 return